agorf/feed2email/README.md

 sent.
 This is so that you don't get spammed when you add a feed for the first time.

-If you want to receive a specific entry from a newly added feed, remove it (i.e. with your text editor) from the feed's history file `~/.feed2email/history-<digest>.yml`, where `<digest>` is the MD5 hex digest of the feed URL.
-Then edit `~/.feed2email/feeds.yml` and remove its `last_modified` and `etag` keys to force the feed to be fetched (this busts caching).
+If you want to receive a specific entry from a newly added feed, edit the feed's history file with `feed2email history` and remove the entry.
+Then edit `~/.feed2email/feeds.yml` and remove the feed's `last_modified` and `etag` keys to force the feed to be fetched (this busts caching).

 Next time you issue `feed2email process`, the entry will be treated as new and will be processed (sent as email).